-Iris Investments was not profitable in any major sector of trading in its fiscal year 2017/2018.
+Iris Investments was not profitable in any major sector of trading in the calendar year 2017.
 The greatest potential stays in currencies and exotic option trading.
 The situation should improve after onboarding new banks to the interbank platform.

 November 2018: "Our cash and duration overweights really distill down to overweights in U.S. cash and Treasuries, where ex-ante Sharpe ratios are now well ahead of those for U.S. stocks for the first time in a decade," according to John Bilton, head of global multi-asset strategy at JPMorgan Asset Management.
 A Sharpe ratio is a measure of an asset’s performance relative to its volatility.